matoupi-2/EPITECH_Workshop_Neo4j/README.md

 (these 3 files are schemas coming from a database, you can export your own dataset in csv format to import them in Neo4j)

-Then import the csv files in Neo4j via the binary neo4j-admin import.
+Then place the files into the import directory and import the csv files in Neo4j via the binary neo4j-admin import.
 You will use the flags --nodes for movies.csv and actors.csv and the flag --relationships for roles.csv.
 (Check that the Neo4j database is empty before doing the import :))